AzureAD/microsoft-authentication-extensions-for-dotnet/docs/storing_app_data.md

 # Proposal for storing custom secrets

-**Context:** Consumers of MSAL / MSAL extension need to securily store additional data for their apps, which also benefit from cross-process syncronization
+**Context:** Consumers of MSAL / MSAL extension need to securely store additional data for their apps, which also benefit from cross-process synchronization

 **Proposal:** MSAL extentsion already handles secure storage and cross process locking, so an API can be exposed